E-commerce

 Rich media content

-Videos, guides, and detailed FAQs are often more flexible on your site; on marketplaces, templates and character limits require a different kind of creativity.
+Videos, guides, and detailed FAQs are often more flexible on your site; on a marketplace, templates and character limits require a different kind of creativity.

 Remarketing

-Owned audiences (email, SMS with consent) are in principle more accessible from your site database than with certain platform restrictions: think in terms of synergy rather than blind duplication.
+Owned audiences (email, SMS with consent) are in principle more accessible from your own site base than with certain platform restrictions: think synergy rather than blind duplication.

-EU: platforms, transparency and the DSA framework (a practitioner's perspective)
+EU: platforms, transparency and the DSA framework (practitioner’s perspective)

-Digital service providers and online marketplaces are subject to a strengthened European framework for transparency, traceability of professional sellers, and reporting mechanisms, in line with the Digital Services Act.
-The implementation details are evolving: keep watch with your counsel on the obligations that apply to you as a seller or as an operator.
+Operators of digital services and online marketplaces are subject to a strengthened European framework of transparency, traceability of professional sellers and reporting mechanisms, in line with the Digital Services Act.
+Implementation details are evolving: keep up to date with your counsel on the obligations that apply to you as a seller or as an operator.

-Do not confuse the obligations of the seller (pre-contractual information, product compliance) with those of the platform: the two spheres intersect, but roles do not automatically merge.
+Do not confuse the obligations of the seller (pre-contractual information, product compliance) with those of the platform: the two worlds intersect, but the roles do not automatically merge.

 Useful link

-European Commission: presentation of the DSA and associated digital policies.
+European Commission: overview of the DSA and related digital policies.

 Consumers and information

-European rules on e-commerce and consumer protection set information requirements; on marketplaces, the buyer must be able to identify the seller: your seller profile and legal notices must be kept up to date.
+European rules on online commerce and consumer protection set information requirements; on a marketplace, the buyer must be able to identify the seller: your seller profile and legal notices must be kept up to date.

 Monitoring

-Public guides and Commission updates complement ad hoc legal advice: include an annual review of obligations in your compliance calendar, especially if you operate in several countries.
+Public guides and Commission updates supplement occasional legal advice: build an annual review of obligations into your compliance calendar, especially if you operate in multiple countries.

 Strategy: marketplace as a lever, D2C as an asset